Sylvia Plath: Double Exposure

 In 1963, after The Bell Jar was published, Plath began working on another literary work, titled Double Exposure, which was never published.
 According to Ted Hughes in 1979, Plath left behind a typescript of "some 130 pages", but in 1995 he spoke of just "sixty, seventy pages".
-Olwyn Hughes wrote in 2003 that the typescript may have consisted of the first two chapters, and did not exceed sixty pages.
+His sister, Olwyn Hughes, wrote in 2003 that the typescript may have consisted of the first two chapters, and did not exceed sixty pages.

 Ariel

-The posthumous publication of Ariel in 1965 precipitated Plath's rise to fame.
+Plath's second volume of poems titled Ariel was published by Faber & Faber in 1965, two years after her death.
+Ted Hughes made substantial changes to the manuscript she left on her desk on the night of her death.
+He rearranged the intended order of the poems, dropping some pieces, and adding others.
+The publication precipitated Plath's rise to fame.
 The poems in Ariel mark a departure from her earlier work into a more personal arena of poetry.
 Robert Lowell's poetry may have played a part in this shift as she cited Lowell's 1959 book Life Studies as a significant influence, in an interview just before her death.
 The impact of Ariel was dramatic, with its dark and potentially autobiographical descriptions of mental illness in poems such as "Tulips", "Daddy" and "Lady Lazarus".
-Plath's work is often held within the genre of confessional poetry and the style of her work compared to other contemporaries, such as Lowell and W. D. Snodgrass.
+Plath's work is often held within the genre of confessional poetry and the style of her work compared to other contemporaries, such as Lowell and W.D.
+Snodgrass.
 Plath's close friend Al Alvarez, who wrote about her extensively, said of her later work: "Plath's case is complicated by the fact that, in her mature work, she deliberately used the details of her everyday life as raw material for her art.
 A casual visitor or unexpected telephone call, a cut, a bruise, a kitchen bowl, a candlestick—everything became usable, charged with meaning, transformed.
 Her poems are full of references and images that seem impenetrable at this distance, but which could mostly be explained in footnotes by a scholar with full access to the details of her life."
 Many of Plath's later poems deal with what one critic calls the "domestic surreal" in which Plath takes everyday elements of life and twists the images, giving them an almost nightmarish quality.
 Plath's poem "Morning Song" from Ariel is regarded as one of her finest poems on freedom of expression of an artist.